-The Speaker reads the address to the Lieutenant Governor and a Table Officer reads the Titles of the Bills in English and French.
-The Clerk then announces that the Lieutenant Govenor has granted Royal Assent.
+The Speaker reads the address to the Lieutenant Governor and a Table Officer reads the titles of the Bills in English and French.
+The Clerk then announces that the Lieutenant Governor has granted Royal Assent.

 Is the Bill effective immediately?